StevenJAlexander/DA6223DATT/CodeBook.md

 Used the aggregate() function to calculate the mean of each column of the "HAR_df" data frame, grouping rows by subject (person) and activity and storing the results in the "HAR_mean_df" data frame.

-Wrote the HAR_df and HAR_mean_df data frames to csv files.
+Used the write.table() function to write the HAR_mean_df data frame to a text file.